History of Coventry: Industrial developments

 The city continued to produce ribbons, woven labels and other small textile items, and 1904 heralded the opening of Courtaulds' first silk works at Foleshill in Coventry.
 The company was the first to produce nylon yarn in Britain in 1941.

 The first British motor car was made in Coventry in 1897 by The Daimler Motor Company Limited, and a growing number of other small motor manufacturers began to appear.
 The progress of this new industry was slow at first, but within 10 years the motor trade was employing some 10,000 people, and by the 1930s bicycle making had largely been replaced by motor manufacture which grew to employ 38,000 people by 1939.
 Coventry had become a centre of the British motor industry; Jaguar, Rover and Rootes being just three of many famous British manufacturers to be based in the area.

 The cycle and motor manufacturing industries brought into existence a wide variety of subsidiary trades.
 Most notably these were general engineering, metal casting, drop forging, chain-making and the manufacture of instruments and gauges, machine tools, and all types of electrical equipment.
 The manufacture of aircraft, aero engines and related equipment also took place in Coventry as early as 1916, and during World War II the aircraft industry dwarfed all other local industries.
 With the outbreak of war many of the motor firms switched to aircraft work, and the whole of Coventry's industrial skills and resources turned to war production of one sort or another.

+Great War (1914–1918)

+Many Coventry factories switched production to military vehicles, armaments and ammunitions during the Great War.
+Approximately 35,000 men from Coventry and Warwickshire served during the First World War, so most of the skilled factory workers were women drafted from all over the country.
+Due to the importance of war production in Coventry it was a target for German zeppelin attacks and defensive anti-aircraft guns were established at Keresley and Wyken Grange to protect the city.

+In June 1921, the War Memorial Park was opened on the former Styvechale Common to commemorate the 2587 soldiers from the city who lost their lives in the war.
+The War Memorial was designed by Thomas Francis Tickner and is a Grade II* building.
+It was unveiled by Earl Haig in 1927, with a room called the Chamber of Silence inside the monument holding the roll of honour.
+Soldiers who have lost their lives in recent conflicts have been added to the roll of honour over the years.